Grant Rok Access to Private Docker Registry¶

 Fast Forward

-If you have already copied the dockerconfig.json
+If you have already copied the dockerconfig.json file to the appropriate

 locations, expand this box to fast-forward.